guyingbo/sshgateway/README.md

 `pip3 install git+https://github.com/guyingbo/sshgateway.git`

-if you do not have right to access system key file(), you can generate a keyfile on your own use command:
+If you do not have right to access system key file(/etc/ssh/ssh_host_rsa_key), you can generate a keyfile on your own use command:

 `ssh-keygen -t rsa -f ~/.sshgateway/ssh_host_rsa_key`